-- o Regional management is responsible for ensuring that Case Resource Managers and Social Service Specialists complete annual evaluations. - o Assessment data is monitored monthly by regional management and HQ Program Managers and Quality Assurance staff to ensure compliance. - o Waiver Specialists review Assessment Activity Reports that are generated monthly by HQ and distributed to CRMs to promote completing assessment timely. - o CRMs set personal tickler systems. - o Annual, monthly and quarterly file reviews track compliance.
+- i.
+Procedures to Ensure Timely Reevaluations.
+Per 42 CFR §441.303(c)(4), specify the procedures that the State employs to ensure timely reevaluations of level of care (specify): - o Regional management is responsible for ensuring that Case Resource Managers and Social Service Specialists complete annual evaluations. - o Assessment data is monitored monthly by regional management and HQ Program Managers and Quality Assurance staff to ensure compliance. - Waiver Specialists review Assessment Activity Reports that are generated monthly by HQ and distributed to CRM to promote completing assessment timely. - o CRMs set personal tickler systems. - o Annual, monthly and quarterly file reviews track compliance.
 Ternary reviews are completed by supervisors.
 Annual reviews are completed by the Quality Compliance Coordinators (QCC). - o The DDA assessment (on the CARE platform) tracks timeliness of reevaluations.
 Case Resource Managers, Social Service Specialists, DDA supervisors and DDA executive management all monitor these reports. - j.
 Maintenance of Evaluation/Reevaluation Records.
 Per 42 CFR §441.303(c)(3), the State assures that written and/or electronically retrievable documentation of all evaluations and reevaluations are maintained for a minimum period of 3 years as required in 45 CFR §92.42.
 Specify the location(s) where records of evaluations and reevaluations of level of care are maintained: